XoopsDocs/xnewsletter-tutorial/book/bounced_email_handler.md

 If you run BMH, the module will check your email account for bounced mails.
 Mails, which are detected as bounced emails by BMH, can be deleted or moved in a special folder, you have to define.
-Possible actions for Bounced emails:
--- no action (only store)
--- quit temporary the subscriptions of this email-address -- delete the subscriptions of this email-address

 #### Types of Bounced emails
 **bounce type hard:** This means that there is a permanent error when sending a mail, e.g. unknown recipient, unknown domain, and so on.